The Lean Language Reference

 BitVec.mul {n : Nat} (x y : BitVec n) : BitVec n

-Multiplication for bit vectors.
+Multiplies two bitvectors.
 This can be interpreted as either signed or unsigned multiplication modulo 2^n.
+Usually accessed via the * operator.

 🔗def

-Unsigned division for bit vectors using the Lean convention where division by zero returns zero.
+Unsigned division of bitvectors using the Lean convention where division by zero returns zero.
+Usually accessed via the / operator.

 🔗def

-Unsigned division for bit vectors using the SMT-Lib convention where division by zero returns the allOnes bitvector.
+Unsigned division of bitvectors using the SMT-LIB convention, where division by zero returns BitVector.allOnes n.

 🔗def